edertone/TurboBuilder/TurboBuilder-Node/src/main/resources/project-templates/site_php/src/main/api/README.md

     api/customers/create-customer.php
         will contain the create-customer operation.

-- Operations that are saved as files on the api folder will take preference over the operations that may have been loaded by default or by an included dependency

 - Any badly formatted request to the api, or a request to a non existing operation will result in a 404 error